MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        hasAccount: Boolean, // specifies whether the deviceId has accounts associated with it
+        userDocument: UserDocument, // an object with the video information
+    }
+    ```

+-   Success (mobile):

+    ```js
+    {
+        success: true,
-        accounts: UserObject[], // an array of accounts associated with the deviceId
+        userDocument: UserDocument, // an object with the video information
-        tokens: TokenObject[] // an array of token objects of the following format: { userId: string, token: string }
+        token: string // (only for mobile) an authorization token to be stored at the mobile client
     }
     ```